groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/image-redactions.md

 If the redaction cannot be applied to this type of files, e.g. a spreadsheet document, [RedactorChangeLog.Status](https://reference.groupdocs.com/net/redaction/groupdocs.redaction/redactorchangelog/properties/status) will be [RedactionStatus.Skipped](https://reference.groupdocs.com/net/redaction/groupdocs.redaction/redactionstatus).

+## Multi-frame images

+You can remove frames from a multi-frame image with a given origin and frame count.
+For additional information look at [remove page redactions]({{< ref "redaction/net/developer-guide/remove-page-redactions.md" >}}) article.

 ## More resources

 ### Advanced usage topics